pimutils/khal/doc/parts/usage.rst

 khal --new should be able to understand quite a range of dates, have a look at the tests for more examples.

+In a more abstract form:

+  khal --new startdatetime [enddatetime] description

+where stard- and enddatetime are either datetimes or times in the format defined in the config file.
+Start- and enddatetime can be one of the following:

+  * datetime datetime
+      start and end datetime specified, if no year is given, this year is used, if the second datetime has no year, the same year as for the first datetime object will be used, unless that would make the event end before it begins, in which case the next year is used
+  * datetime time
+      end date will be same as start date, unless that would make the event end before it has started, then the next day is used as end date
+  * datetime
+      event will last for defaulttime
+  * time time
+      event starting today at the first time and ending today at the second time, unless that would make the event end before it has started, then the next day is used as end date
+  * time
+      event starting today at time, lasting for the default length
+  * date date
+      all day event starting on the first and ending on the last event
+  * date
+      all day event starting at given date and lasting for default length

+At the moment default length is either 1h or 1 day (should be configurable soon, too).

 Write Support
 -------------